 Customers who are currently using a device running outdated operating system versions need to update to a newer version before June 1st 2018, to continue using Square.
-Though any version newer than Android v4.0.4 and iOS 4 will work, we always recommend updating to the latest operating system version to ensure full functionality, and updated security.
+Though any version newer than Android v4.1 and iOS 5.0.1 will work, we always recommend updating to the latest operating system version to ensure full functionality, and updated security.
 In some cases, updating to the latest version of an operating system may also require a device upgrade.

 What is PCI compliance?